European stock index futures signal lower start

 * Dow up 0.36 pct, S&P 500 up 0.37 pct, Nasdaq up 0.90 pct (Updates to mid-afternoon, changes byline)

-LONDON Nov 20 European stock index futures pointed to slightly lower open on Tuesday, pausing after the biggest daily gain in 10 weeks, with a downgrade of France's credit rating capping sentiment.
+LONDON Oct 3 European stock index futures pointed to a slightly lower open on Wednesday as new gloomy economic data and uncertainty about Spain's debt crisis dented sentiment.

-At 0702 GMT, futures for the Euro STOXX 50, Germany's DAX and France's CAC were all 0.3 percent lower.
+At 0602 GMT, futures for the Euro STOXX 50 and France's CAC were down 0.4 percent, while contracts on Germany's DAX were down 0.2 percent.

 * Dow up 0.36 pct, S&P 500 up 0.37 pct, Nasdaq up 0.90 pct (Updates to mid-afternoon, changes byline)